LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

    #myInt = '44'
    // => Throws an error since we are trying to assign a string.

-This syntax also works for constraining thread variables.
+This syntax also works for type-constraining thread variables.

 Methods
 =======

 Defining your own methods in Lasso is extremely easy.
 The following example returns the time of day ("morning", "afternoon", or "evening") given a specified hour::